 The drugs on this list are selected by the plan with the help of a team of doctors and pharmacists.
-The list must meet requirements set by Medicare.
-Medicare has approved the plan's Drug List.
+The list meets Medicare's requirements and has been approved by Medicare.

-The Drug List includes the drugs covered under Medicare Part D (earlier in this chapter, Section 1.1 explains about Part D drugs).
-In addition to the drugs covered by Medicare, some prescription drugs are covered for you under your Medicaid benefits.
-To find out more about your Medicaid drug benefits, check the "Medicaid Covered Services" section of your Summary of Benefits or call Customer Service (phone numbers are printed on the back cover of this booklet).
+The Drug List includes the drugs covered under Medicare Part D. In addition to the drugs covered by Medicare, some prescription drugs are covered for you under your Oregon Health Plan (Medicaid) benefits.
+Please contact your Coordinated Care Organization (CCO) or the Oregon Health Plan if you are not in a CCO to learn more about prescription drug benefits covered by the Oregon Health Plan.
+Phone numbers are listed on the back of your CCO or Oregon Health ID Card.